Light Lunch: Format

 The show was structured around the making and eating of a luncheon.
-The main part of the meal would be prepared by a guest chef, with either Mel or Sue talking to the chef during the demonstration.
-Once the meal was ready, it was eaten by Mel, Sue and two celebrity guests, during which an interview would take place.
+The main part of the meal would be prepared by a guest chef, with either Giedroyc or Perkins talking to the chef during the demonstration.
+Once the meal was ready, it was eaten by Giedroyc, Perkins and two celebrity guests, during which an interview would take place.
 In the final part of the programme, a third celebrity guest brought in dessert, and a further period of interviewing would occur on the sofa, which would include phone-in questions from viewers.
 The studio audience were also expected to bring in their own lunch to eat during the show, and were each given £3 to cover the cost of this.
 They were encouraged to bring in unusual food, their own creations, or food in some way relating to that day's celebrity guest, and the most creative ideas would be shown on camera.